What is the Center City Master Plan (CCMP)?

 general format and content of the draft plan.

-draft, the plan components (printed document, website, and three-dimensional
+An updated draft plan is currently being prepared.
+Then the plan components (printed document, website, and three-dimensional

 computer model), will be finalized and submitted to City Council for adoption